HCL-TECH-SOFTWARE/voltscript-testing/docs/FAQs.md

 - If using a BaliTestRunner, call `BaliTestRunner.outputTo()`.
 - If just using a BaliTestSuite independent of a test runner, call `BaliTestSuite.outputTo()`.

+## Why is the content outside the NSF?

+The output is part of your project reporting.
+Typically in software development, project reporting is not included in the binary deliverable, so it doesn't make sense to include it in the NSF being delivered to the customer or end user.
+HTML is also a more flexible medium for reproducing the kind of output and user experience familiar to developers who have used JUnit.

 ## "Error Path not Found on line 12" Error